world-class/REPL/faq/README.md

 - Note that certain quizzes, especially summative ones, become locked and you cannot even see the questions anymore.
 Other than that, lectures and other pages remain accessible.
 - On the [main page of the programme on Coursera](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london/home/), once the grades are released, the courses will move to the `Summary` tab rather than staying in the `In Progress` tab.

-### Can a student switch pathways as the course goes on
+### Can a student switch pathways/specialisms as the course goes on

 - You may apply to transfer between BSc Computer Science specialist pathways offered under these regulations provided that